voku/idiorm/README.markdown

 [http://j4mie.github.com/idiormandparis/](http://j4mie.github.com/idiormandparis/)

 ---
-### Feature complete

-Idiorm is now considered to be feature complete as of version 1.5.0.
-Whilst it will continue to be maintained with bug fixes there will be no further new features added from this point on.

-**Please do not submit feature requests or pull requests adding new features as they will be closed without ceremony.**

----

 A lightweight nearly-zero-configuration object-relational mapper and fluent query builder for PHP5.

-Tested on PHP 5.2.0+ - may work on earlier versions with PDO and the correct database drivers.
+Tested on PHP 5.3+ - may work on earlier versions with PDO and the correct database drivers.

 Released under a [BSD license](http://en.wikipedia.org/wiki/BSD_licenses).

-**See Also: [Paris](http://github.com/j4mie/paris), an Active Record implementation built on top of Idiorm.**
+**See Also: [Paris](http://github.com/voku/paris), an Active Record implementation built on top of Idiorm.**

 Features
 --------